AdguardTeam/AGLint/README.md

 ## Linter rules

-The linter parses your filter list files with the built-in parser, then it checks them against the linter rules.
+The linter parses your filter list files with the [AGTree](https://www.npmjs.com/package/@adguard/agtree) parser, then it checks them against the linter rules.
 If a linter rule is violated, the linter will report an error or warning.
 If an adblock rule is syntactically incorrect (aka it cannot be parsed), the linter will report a fatal error and didn't run any other linter rules for that adblock rule, since it is not possible to check it without AST.
 The rest of the file (valid rules) will be checked with the linting rules.

 The linter rules documentation is written in the following schema:
 - *Short description of the rule in the first paragraph.*